ArturAralin/node-susanin/README.md

 # express-object-router
-Hapi.js like routing.
+Hapi.js like router.
 This library facilitate describing endpoints for REST API servers.
 The main feature of this library is determining method, path, controller, middlewares, and validation of query object, url object and body object with one object.

+# Getting Started
+Follow to install module

+`npm install express-object-router --save`

-Just look at example.
+Look example.

 # Example
 Library configuration